Beating OCD Top Tips

 unlikely I would say

-So the consequence of this event would probably be that you would be arrested and have some sort of trial, you may end up in prison and would have to live with the guilt of what you’d done.
+The consequence of this event would probably be that you would be arrested and have some sort of trial, you may end up in prison and would have to live with the guilt of what you’d done.
 I don’t know how many times I’ve imagined myself in police interview rooms explaining that ‘I don’t even remember doing it, sorry’ but actually when you start to realise you wouldn’t have anything to say to the police and that you shouldn’t be able to feel guilty for something you don’t even remember doing.
 You start to feel yourself relax.
 A lot of the time acceptance of these consequences is easier to deal with then the OCD feeling and constant thinking over of the events.

-Next: Don’t Catasrophise the event:
+Next: Don’t Catastrophise the event:

 You have no memory of this event so you don’t know what happened, therefore tell yourself that the best outcome occurred rather then the worst.
 In this scenario it is just as likely, isn’t it?
 So instead of thinking that the person you think you ran over died.
 Think that you didn’t run anyone over (which is the actual reality).

-Lastly: Be Mindful
+Lastly: Be Mindful – Sitting with doubt and uncertainty

-No one knows what’s around the corner and this is why we bring mindfulness back in at this point.
+So even if these consequences are coming your way, (which of course they’re not) they’re not happening right now, right this second are they?
+If they do (which they won’t) you will deal with them then, not now.
+No one knows what’s around the corner, as humans we hate to sit with uncertainty.
+Uncertainty means we’re not completely in control and prepared for the things coming our way, the brain HATES this.
+So this is why we bring mindfulness back in at this point.
 Right here, right now, non of that is happening and until then you must make the most of every single second you have because life is super short and you can’t worry about the future.

-So that was a lot of information (deep breath), I do feel like I’ve rambled quite a bit in this post (sorry about that).
-I really do hope you’ve been able to follow it and it’s made some sense.
 These tactics have really worked for me in fighting my false memories so I really hope that they can help you too.

 Stay strong xxx